somsakc/docker-observium/README.md

 # Docker container for Observium Community Edition
+Observium is network monitoring with intuition.
+It is a low-maintenance auto-discovering network monitoring platform supporting a wide range of device types, platforms and operating systems including Cisco, Windows, Linux, HP, Juniper, Dell, FreeBSD, Brocade, Netscaler, NetApp and many more.
+Observium focuses on providing a beautiful and powerful yet simple and intuitive interface to the health and status of your network.
+For more information, go to http://www.observium.org site.

 ## Usage
 Either follow the choice A. or B. below to run Observium.